-If you or a loved one has been hurt in a Florida car accident, you are likely already aware that you will need to file a claim to recover compensation for your injuries and damages.
+If you or a loved one has been hurt in a Florida car accident, you are likely already aware that you will need to file a claim and work with a Pensacola personal injury lawyer to recover compensation for your injuries and damages.
 If the other driver caused the crash, you would file a car accident claim with that driver’s insurance company, at which point a claims adjuster will be assigned to your case to perform an investigation.
 Upon concluding the investigation, you will receive a one-time settlement offer that will require you to waive your rights to any future legal action relating to this crash.

 Car Accident Checklist

 Download a copy of our FREE car accident checklist